ardavanhashemzadeh/ardavanhashemzadeh.github.io/index.md

-Accredited business conscious devops engineer wielding over a decade of experience leveraging cloud, open source, proprietary and commodity technologies to architect and deploy agile, resilient, and timeless solutions.
+Accredited business conscious devops engineer featuring generally holistic ideation whilst wielding over a decade of experience leveraging cloud, opensource, proprietary and commodity technologies to architect and deploy agile, resilient, and timeless solutions.

 ## PROFESSIONAL EXPERIENCE
+2022-Current Accenture, Infrastructure Transformation Associate Manager

+Technical Lead heading teams of Developers and DevOps engineers I joke to call me a plumber as when I'm not unblocking blockers I tend to be automating through pipelines.

-2019-Current Accenture, Cloud Migration and Implementation Delivery Specialist
+2019-2022 Accenture, Cloud Migration and Implementation Delivery Specialist

 Cloud Devops Consultant with telecommunications conglomerate client (Multiple engagements)